SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame-full-page.md

 yarn upgrade @hotwired/turbo
 ```

-This time I get beta version 8, which is actually the release I was waiting for.
+This time I get beta version 8, which is *actually* the release I was waiting for.
-This changes how JavaScript is handled inside frames, which will be important with
+This changes how JavaScript is handled inside frames, which will be important for
 what we're about to do.

 But for a minute, I want you to completely forget about frames.
 Let's pretend
-that we, being the nerds that we are, want to add a weather page to our site.
+that we, being the nerds that we are, want to add a weather page to our site!
 Sure,
 we have this weather footer on the bottom of every page, but we *also* want people
 to be able to go to `/weather` and see the weather report front and center.

 ## Creating a Normal Weather Page

-Over in `src/Controller/`, let's create a new piece class called `WeatherController`.
+Over in `src/Controller/`, create a new class called `WeatherController`.
 Make it extend `AbstractController` and add a public function `weather()` with a
-route above it: `@Route('/weather')` and `name="app_weather"`.
+route above it: `@Route('/weather')`, `name="app_weather"`.
 Inside, return
 `$this->render('weather/index.html.twig')`.

 Cool!
 Let's go make that template!
 Down in `templates/`, create a new directory called
-`weather/`, and, inside, a new file called `index.html.twig`.
+`weather/`, and, inside, the new file: `index.html.twig`.
 Give this the basic
 structure `{% extends 'base.html.twig' %}`, `{% block body %}`, `{% endblock %}` and
 an `<h1>`.